11 min read

 // New safer approach

-// w: 1 = acknowledged by primary
+// w: "majority" = acknowledged by majority of nodes

 // j: true = journaled (fsync'd)